Bookkeeping for LLC Essentials to Keep Your Finances in Check

 Commingling personal and business finances in an LLC puts you at risk of losing limited liability protection.
 Your personal assets can be used to pay business debts and lawsuits if a court pierces the corporate veil.

-When personal and business transactions are mixed, it becomes challenging to track fiances and make decisions.
+ons are mixed, it becomes challenging to track fiances and make decisions.
 Commingling finances can also make tax filing extra difficult.

 The lack of transparency with commingled finances makes it difficult to detect potential fraudulent activity, too.
 Plus, it can portray a lack of professionalism and financial responsibility, which might deter potential investors, lenders, and business partners.